 Conservation status Not evaluated (NE)

 Bean went on to say that while E. moorei was ‘not so attractive in bloom as [E. glutinosa] … the foliage is handsome and the growth elegant’ (Bean 1981).
 Even if one was to differ on the first point, it would be all but impossible to disagree with the latter.
+The pinnate foliage with relatively narrow, elegant leaflets with mucronate tips is distinctive, and helps to separate E. moorei from many of its relatives, including the hybrid E. × hillieri.
 It is surprising then, as with E. cordifolia, that E. moorei appears to be so rarely cultivated in warmer regions of Europe where it ought to grow very well and make a fine addition to ornamental landscapes.
 In preparing this account, barely a single mention of it growing in these areas could be found.

-It is at least cultivated in its native Australia, albeit rarely, and in New Zealand, for example at the Eastwoodhill Arboretum near Gisborne (MacKay 1996) and at Dunedin Botanic Garden (Wikimedia Commons 2017).
-It is also cultivated on the west coast of North America, although being ‘the least hardy species (Cullen et al. 2011) it is relatively rare here.
+It is at least cultivated in its native Australia, and in New Zealand, for example at the Eastwoodhill Arboretum near Gisborne (MacKay 1996) and at Dunedin Botanic Garden (Wikimedia Commons 2017).
+It is also cultivated on the west coast of North America, although being ‘the least hardy species’ (Cullen et al. 2011) it is relatively rare here.

-Even before E. moorei was formally described to science settlers in Australia were cutting it to use its timber for construction and later cabinet making.
+Even before E. moorei was formally described to science settlers in Australia were cutting it to use its timber for construction and later cabinet making, and to clear land for settlement and agriculture.
 Felling of the forests where the species is indigenous continued for approximately 100 years until c.
 1950, but nowadays the vast majority of the natural populations occur inside protected areas (Wallace 2015).